patwat/python-unitex/README.md

 In the [`examples`](https://github.com/patwat/python-unitex/blob/master/examples/) directory, there are two scripts you can use to achieve two simple tasks.

 * `build-config-file.py`: this scripts builds, for a given language, a default YAML configuration file adapted to your local Unitex installation.
 This configuration file allows you to define the different parameters required by Unitex and by the binding.
-* `do-concord.py`: this script can be used to perform a real Unitex process: to extract concordances from a corpus on the basis of a grammar.
+* `do-concord.py`: this script can be used to perform a real Unitex process: the extraction of concordances from a corpus on the basis of a grammar.
 It also illustrates how to use the package for other tasks.

-To visualize the different options and arguments of these scripts, just run the each script with the `--help` option as shown below:
+To visualize the different options and arguments of these scripts, just run each script with the `--help` option as shown below:

 ```bash
 pat@lucy /home/dev/projects/python-unitex/examples [1]$ python build-config-file.py --help